SISE-Web-Development-Environments/assignment2-yaara-tomer/README.md

    **Cool Features**
    <br />
-  :musical_note: - We've made custume sounds for each game event to help you understand your current state &nbsp; &nbsp; &nbsp; &nbsp;(round start, strike, bonus eating)
+  :musical_note: - We've made custume sounds for each game event to help you understand your current state <br /> &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; (round start, strike, bonus eating)
   <br />
   :runner: - You can move from the left end of the board directly to right end through the two small grooves we made